nemo-cluster/jumphost/README.md

 ## RockLinux 8 Installation on the bwCloud

-On the bwCloud you can create an instance based on RockyLinux 8.
-Select a small flavor, since this machine does not need mur RAM or disk, e.g. tiny with 1GB of RAM.
-You will need a IP which is accessible world-wide, e.g. `132.230.x.y`.
-You will probably need a good host name as well.
+In the bwCloud you can create an instance based on RockyLinux 8.
+Choose a small flavor, because this machine does not need much RAM or hard disk, e.g. flavor "tiny" with 1GB RAM.
+You will need an IP that can be reached worldwide, e.g. `132.230.x.y`.
+You also need an easy-to-remembe host name for the machine.

 Login to machine:
 ```bash
 ssh 132.230.x.y -i ~/.ssh/id_rsa-bwcloud -l rocky
 ```

-If you have installed the OS somewhere else, you can use this user for login.
+If you have installed the operating system itself in another location, you must use the user you created.

-You can already update all packages and reboot:
+As a first step, you should update all packages and reboot:
 ```bash
 sudo yum -y update
 sudo reboot